 Tip: if you have trouble waking up during the night, you can move your alarm somewhere far from you, so you would have to go out of the bed to stop it.

 Results from the new study I’ve been mentioning:

-All in all, easy tasks, like Reality Checks and writing down your dreams are fundamental and extremely important for lucid dreaming.
+All in all, easy tasks, like reality checks and writing down your dreams are fundamental and extremely important for lucid dreaming.